 |Cardano||ADA||Rumored to be compliant|

-The main difference between Ripple’s two cryptos is that XRP is geared towards the banking sector, and XLM is geared towards governments and digital currencies.
+The main difference between these two cryptos is that XRP is geared towards the banking sector, and XLM is geared towards governments and digital currencies.
 For one, Ukraine chose XLM to build its official digital currency (CDBC).

 ISO is an organization that aims to set international standards in all spheres of production, encouraging trade and implanting safety standards across the globe.
 This organization sets the standards for financial institutions and has the power to impact the mainstream adoption of crypto.